Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Mathematical Model of the Energy Storage Problem

 \section{Mathematical Model of the Energy Storage Problem}

-We consider an energy storage problem, similar to the model presented in \cite{powell2016tutorial2}, in which a stochastic wind energy supply, an energy storage device, and the power grid, with an associated stochastic electricity price, are used in combination to satisfy a time-varying power demand.
+We consider an energy storage problem, similar to the model presented in \cite{powell2016tutorial2}, in which a stochastic wind energy supply, a battery, and the power grid, with an associated stochastic electricity price, are used in combination to satisfy a time-varying power demand.
 The objective is to control the system, whose configuration is illustrated in Figure \ref{EnergyStorageProblem}, at minimum cost (or maximum profit).
 There are four nodes, six decision variables, and three exogenous processes in this energy storage system configuration.

 This section provides a complete model of the stochastic optimization problem by defining the state variable, the decision variable, exogenous information, the transition function, and the objective function.
 The modeling style and notation are adopted from \cite{powell2016unified} and \cite{powell2016tutorial2}.